 Grace Hopper is a huge conference and the speaker ticket includes access to all of the standard resources, plus additional events for speakers only.
 Our hard work allowed us not only to share our knowledge, but also to be a part of the world’s largest gathering of women technologists.

 - Go to other people’s talks and learn from them before you present.
 If you’re not the first group presenting - use that time!
 We had a whole day to watch other talks and it was really good to observe the volume and pace of other speakers.
-We were also able to see how they interacted with the audience and used the microphones, clickers, and other provided technical equipment.
+We could also see how they interacted with the audience and used the microphones, clickers, and other provided technical equipment.

 - Enjoy the rest of the conference.
 Don’t be so stressed out by your own talk that you don’t take the time to enjoy the experience of attending Grace Hopper!
 If you practice a lot before the conference, you won’t need to stress out when you get there because you’ll already be prepared.

-- Use the Speaker Lounge.
-It’s a good place to relax, prepare, or meet other speakers.
+- Use the speaker lounge.
+It’s a good place to relax, prepare or meet other speakers.
 Take advantage of it!

 After preparing for months, there wasn’t much left to be done and we were able to relax and mainly enjoy the conference, but there were a few things we did before and during our talk to help it to come off as polished as we wanted.

-Utilize the people in the Speaker Ready Room.
+Utilize the people in the speaker ready room.
 We had a lot of questions about microphones, clickers, accessing the internet, etc. Getting to the Speaker Ready Room early allowed us to adjust our slides, ensure all of our content was correct, and chat with the technicians about logistics of the presentation.

 - Engage the audience.
-We used Kahoot! to start our talk since that’s a really cool application of WebSockets (our topic) and immediately engaged the audience.
+We used Kahoot! to start our talk since that’s a cool application of WebSockets (our topic) and immediately engaged the audience.
 That might not be the best intro for every talk, but telling jokes, getting a show of hands, etc. also helped us keep the audience’s attention.

 Speaking at Grace Hopper was a really rewarding experience.
 Based on the results of our Kahoot! game we had more than 300 people in attendance, engaged with 20 people following our talk, and received very kind feedback from the post-talk survey.
 It was great to meet so many talented students and engineers, to show off our content expertise, and to share our knowledge.
 I also learned a lot from attending other keynotes, workshops, and talks, and enjoyed networking with so many other hard working women.
-Since I had first attended Grace Hopper as a student, speaking was a really cool way to give back, transfer knowledge, encourage students to try out WebSockets in their projects, and teach engineers another useful skill for their toolbox!
+Since I first attended Grace Hopper as a student, speaking was an excellent way to give back, transfer knowledge, encourage students to try out WebSockets in their projects, and teach engineers another useful skill for their toolbox!